twebr/nbility-model-github/CONTRIBUTING.md

 ### Key Concepts
 1. **Main Branch**

-* The master branch is always stable and contains the latest release-ready code.
+* The main branch is always stable and contains the latest release-ready code.

 2. **Feature Branches**